Kingston Town Stakes

-The Kingston Town Stakes is an Australian Turf Club Group 3 Thoroughbred horse race at set weights and penalties for horses aged three years old and older, over a distance of 2000 metres.
+The Kingston Town Stakes is an Australian Turf Club Group 2 Thoroughbred horse race at set weights and penalties for horses aged three years old and older, over a distance of 2000 metres.
 It is held annually at Randwick Racecourse, Sydney, Australia in September.
-Total prizemoney for the race is A$200,000.

 History

 The race is named in honour of the champion Kingston Town, who also won this race as the STC Cup twice.